 Alternatives: If you aren’t a fan of tracking bonus categories, the Citi Double Cash card offers one of the best flat cash back rates available (up to 2 percent back on every purchase (1 percent when you buy, 1 percent as you pay off those purchases) – for no annual fee.

 Best features: It’s one of the only credit cards that automatically earns 5% cash back in your highest eligible spending category (on up to the first $500 spent each billing cycle, then 1%).
 That should appeal to rewards seekers looking for a no-maintenance credit card.
-Plus, the card touts a generous sign-up bonus: $200 worth of ThankYou points after you spend $750 in your first three months.
+Plus, the card touts a generous sign-up bonus: $200 worth of ThankYou points after you spend $1,500 in your first six months.

 Biggest drawbacks: Your cash back potential is limited since you’ll only earn 5% back in a single eligible spending category, and only on the first $500 you spend in that category each billing cycle (after which you earn just 1% back).
 You’ll also pay a steep 5% balance transfer fee (or $5, whichever is greater) if you take advantage of the card’s balance transfer offer.

-Alternatives: If you like the idea of customized rewards but want a single card that earns in multiple categories at once, a great alternative could be the Bank of America Customized Cash Rewards credit card.
+Alternatives: If you like the idea of customized rewards but want a single card that earns in multiple categories at once, a great alternative could be the Bank of America® Customized Cash Rewards credit card*.
 Although you’ll still have a cap on spending to earn at the card’s highest rewards rate, you’ll have more flexibility with your spending across multiple categories.
 Instead of earning 5% back in one category on the Custom Cash card, the Customized Cash Rewards card would be great for cardholders who spend evenly in a few categories.

 Bottom line: If you like the idea of automatically maximizing cash back in your biggest eligible spending category, the Citi Custom Cash Card is a great pick, especially when combined with other rewards cards that earn more than 1% back in other categories.